oldratlee/hacker-quotes/README.md

-hacker-quotes
+🎩 hacker-quotes
 ============================

-An [`oh-my-zsh`](https://github.com/robbyrussell/oh-my-zsh) plugin, just output a hacker quote randomly when you open a terminal.
+An [`oh-my-zsh`](https://github.com/robbyrussell/oh-my-zsh) plugin, just print a hacker quote randomly when you open a terminal.

 ![Screenshot](images/preview.png)